- Table of Contents

 4. Decision

 The decision stage is the tipping point.
 Prospects are on the verge of becoming clients.
 Now is the time for personalised attention and tailored offers.
 Provide custom quotes, offer trials or product demonstrations specific to their needs, and be responsive to queries.
 Personalised email sequences, crafted to address their concerns and highlight the benefits they’ll gain, are highly effective.
 Case studies featuring businesses similar to theirs, who have experienced significant improvements after choosing your services, provide real-world validation.
 Assurance of exceptional customer service and support post-purchase is vital at this stage.
-A seamless, hassle-free purchasing experience significantly influences the decision to choose your business over competitors.
+A seamless, hassle-free purchasing experience significantly influences choosing your business over competitors.

 5. Retention